 - We offer goods that last.
 We believe in quality over quantity, only making and selling beautiful, well-made goods that stand the test of time.

 - We design and make and Being responsible for it all means that we’re better at each aspect of what we do.

 - We build environments around our mission.
 From showrooms to factories to offices, Heath’s spaces bring together people and communities to learn from each other, forge lasting bonds, and create lots of good energy.

 - We believe in growing responsibly.
 By working smart and growing prudently, we’re building a strong business that allows us to make good things and do good work.

 Heath continues to look for ways to reduce its environmental impact.
 Their goal is to become a closed-gap company, always looking for new ways to reuse and recycle their waste.
 Their goals of sustaining local manufacturing, creating high-quality, well-designed products, maintaining a fair and responsible workplace for our employees, and reducing our environmental impact helps us set their financial goals and business model, not the other way around.

 In the spirit of both transparency and community, Heath invites you to learn more about the people who work for them and welcomes you into their clay studio.
 Because Heath wants to make their work tangible for the community and consumer, you can visit their Sausalito dinnerware or San Francisco tile factory to see just how they do things.
-You can schedule a physical tour or click through for a virtual tour.
+You can schedule a tour here.

 You can shop our Alabama Chanin + Heath Ceramics products in The Factory store or online.